Perspectival Knowledge in PSOA RuleML: Representation, Model Theory, and Translation: Foundations of PSOA Knowledge Representation

 The {\bf second symbolic representation} of Fig.~\ref{TAexample} changes (only) the data part according to Section~\ref{intro}'s method (ii) such that there are a single- and two multiple-descriptor atoms complying to Fig.~\ref{TAexample}'s colors: \mycomment{ \begin{small}

 \end{small} } \begin{small}

-\end{small} These lower three ground facts represent the data as perspectival-concentrated atoms in the -- logically immaterial -- color order ``brown-red-green''.
+\end{small} These lower three ground facts represent the data as dependence-concentrated atoms in the -- logically immaterial -- color order ``brown-red-green''.
 Such atoms can arbitrarily distribute independent descriptors, e.g. moving one to the {\tt TA} fact.

-Generally, in each atom, a predicate, e.g. {\tt Student}, possibly identified by an OID, e.g. {\tt John}, typed by the predicate (acting as a class of the OID), can be applied to zero or more dependent and independent descriptors (tuples and slots).
+Generally, in each atom, a predicate such as {\tt Student} -- besides typing (i.e., acting as a class of) a possible OID such as {\tt John} -- can be applied to zero or more dependent and independent descriptors (tuples and slots).
 Here, {\tt Student} is applied to four descriptors of all four kinds (in/dependent tuples/slots).

-According to the metamodel of Appendix~\ref{sec:psoametamodel}, both of {\tt (KB2)}'s last two facts are perspeneutral+perspectival psoa atoms.
-Another case is perspeneutral psoa atoms, having only independent descriptors, e.g. {\tt John\#Student(-[1995 8 17] gender->male)}.
-These, then, further specialize to psoa frames, perspeneutral atoms having only independent slots, e.g. {\tt John\#Student(gender->male)}.
-Such a frame atom corresponds to an F-logic-like typed frame, which is often -- e.g. in W3C RIF~\cite{BoleyKifer13} -- rewritten to a conjunction of a membership and an untyped frame, e.g., in PSOA RuleML's presentation syntax, {\tt And(John\#Student John\#Top(gender->male))}.
-Similarly, such a typed frame that happens to have just one independent slot in RDF corresponds to a KB of a typing triple and one slot triple; e.g., the above frame in simplified N-Triples syntax becomes \begin{small}
+According to the metamodel of Appendix~\ref{sec:psoametamodel}, both of {\tt (KB2)}'s last two facts are independent+dependent psoa atoms.
+Another case is independent psoa atoms, only having independent descriptors, e.g. {\tt John\#Student(-[1995 8 17] gender->male)}.
+These, then, further specialize to psoa framepoints, independent atoms only having independent slots, e.g. {\tt John\#Student(gender->male)}.
+Such a framepoint atom corresponds to an F-logic-like typed frame, which is often -- e.g. in W3C RIF~\cite{BoleyKifer13} -- rewritten to a conjunction of a membership and an untyped frame, e.g., in PSOA RuleML's presentation syntax, {\tt And(John\#Student John\#Top(gender->male))}.
+Similarly, such a typed frame that happens to have just one independent slot in RDF corresponds to a KB of a typing triple and one slot triple; e.g., the above framepoint in simplified N-Triples syntax becomes \begin{small}

 \end{small} An issue with triples and untyped frames is that, by detaching the predicate\footnote{PSOA's notion of `predicate' can be regarded as a generalization of, e.g., RDF's notion of `class'.
-However, RDF's notion of (binary/dyadic) `predicate' corresponds to RIF's and PSOA's notion of `slot name'.} acting as a class from the OID, they cannot easily accommodate (predicate-) dependent slots, as provided, for example, by the special case of perspectival psoa atoms that have only dependent slots, e.g. {\tt John\#Student(dept+>Math)}.
+However, RDF's notion of (binary/dyadic) `predicate' corresponds to RIF's and PSOA's notion of `slot name'.} acting as a class from the OID, they cannot easily accommodate (predicate-) dependent slots, as provided, for example, by the special case of dependent psoa atoms that only have dependent slots, e.g. {\tt John\#Student(dept+>Math)}.